narenkhatwani/narenkhatwaniblogs/content/blog/after-landing-usa/index.md

 ---
-title: After Landing in the USA for International Students
+title: After Landing in the USA as an International Student
-summary: A few things you should get done after landing in  USA
+summary: A few things you should get done/ add to your to do list after landing in USA
 date: 2024-05-19

 # Featured image